rsfetch/rsfetch/README.md

 1. The packages section only works for Arch (or Arch-based) distros as it uses `pacman`.

 2. If you plan to help, note that indentation is done with 4 spaces.
 It used to be tabs, but I have been told that spaces are the preferred indentation in the Rust community.
+Any new changes should be recorded in [CHANGELOG.md](CHANGELOG.md).

 ### Requirements
 - `mpd + mpc` for the music info.
 (Completely optional, as music info is turned off by default.)